classicrocker883/MRiscoCProUI/README.md

 >
 > > You must [REFLASH](https://github.com/classicrocker883/MRiscoCProUI/wiki/HOW-TO-UPDATE-THE-DISPLAY) the *LCD Display* with the new **DWIN_SET**; which is located in the `display assets` folder.
 >
-> If you encounter any issues, suggestions, or feature requests please feel free to post it on the [Issues tab](https://github.com/classicrocker883/MRiscoCProUI/issues), otherwise if everything is going well please leave a comment.
+> If you encounter any issues, have a suggestion, or feature requests please feel free to post it on the [Issues tab](https://github.com/classicrocker883/MRiscoCProUI/issues), otherwise if everything is going well please leave a comment on the [Discussions tab](https://github.com/classicrocker883/MRiscoCProUI/discussions).
 >
 > I will be working on more upgrades and features and tweaks along the way.
 Enjoy using this fork of Marlin as I intend it to be the best; easy to use and convenient.
 So far I really enjoy the new settings and toolbar for the main menu.
-There is a variety of parameters and options that can be changed without having to reflash the firmware - like with other versions.
+There is a variety of parameters and options that can be changed without having to reflash the firmware.

->
+> [!TIP]
 > If you start printing and it says `Advance Pause` while **Runout** is enabled, you may have to change state it triggers no filament to **HIGH**, or **LOW** (depending on what is already selected).
 This is found in the _Prepare_ menu/ _Filament Management_/ _Filament Settings_ -> _Runout Active_.

 <br>